-If this function is selected the printer continuously prints the test page (see SELF TEST) until the \bigotimes key is pressed.
+If this function is selected the printer continuously prints the test page (see SELF TEST) until the key is pressed.

-- CONFIG.
+CONFIG.
 PRINT (Configuration Print)

 This selection starts a printout of all Profiles with the information about the PAPER MENU, PCL MENU, GENERAL MENU, and the CONFIG.
-MENU (see Paragraph 3.3 Printout of the 50 Profiles)
+MENU (see Paragraph 3.3 Printout of all Profiles)